-This document forms part of the package of documents for the Preliminary Design Review of the Data Flow System for VISTA, the Visible and Infrared Telescope for Astronomy.
-As stated in [AD1] "The Calibration Plan is the prime document which describes the different instrument-specific components of the Data Flow System" and at PDR consists of a "draft version of the Calibration Plan including a list of all planned templates."
-It will be developed from an incomplete form at PDR to a complete form at the FDR.
+This document forms part of the package of documents for the Final Design Review of the Data Flow System for VISTA, the Visible and Infrared Telescope for Astronomy.
+As stated in [AD1] "The Calibration Plan is the prime document which describes the different instrument-specific components of the Data Flow System" and at PDR consisted of a "draft version of the Calibration Plan including a list of all planned templates."
+It has been developed into a complete form following the PDR [AD3], for the FDR.